LambdaSchool/Sprint-Challenge--Security-Theory/theory/README.md

       ESC[1m

       REGEX IS AS FOLLOWS: -> /[ESC+[+/d1m]/g
-      -ESC is throwing me off
+      -ESC is throwing me off not sure how to implement

   changes the font to bold.